 3. Revision of The Policy Manual, Section 300, Academic Affairs

-Recommended: That the Board approve revisions to the Policy Manual concerning specific policies as outlined below and on successive pages for Section 300, Academic Affairs.
+Approved: The Board approved revisions to the Policy Manual concerning specific policies as outlined below and on successive pages for Section 300, Academic Affairs.

 Specific Policy Recommended for Revision and Brief Details